A Kiss for Cinderella: Plot

-Act One.
-The play is set in London, with World War I and the German zeppelin raids going on.
-Mr. Bodie, a kindly middle-aged artist of independent means, is visited in his studio by a policeman who wants to admonish him about showing a light in the blackout and to ask him about suspicious activities on the part of his cleaning girl.
-This is a charming waif in her teens, whose name is apparently Jane Thing but whom Mr. Bodie has renamed Cinderella for her bravery and sweetness amid the drudgery of her job.
-She had not heard the story of Cinderella before Mr. Bodie so named her, but has now read it and completely identifies with the character; she thinks Mr. Bodie has called her that for her exquisite small feet.
+Im World War I London, the German zeppelin raids going on.
+Mr. Bodie, a middle-aged artist of independent means, is visited in his studio by a policeman who wants to admonish him about showing a light in the blackout and to ask about suspicious activities on the part of his cleaning girl.
+She is in her teens, and her name is apparently Jane Thing, but Mr. Bodie renamed her Cinderella for her bravery and sweetness amid the drudgery of her job.
+She had not heard the story of Cinderella before Mr. Bodie so named her, but has now read it and identifies with the character; she thinks Mr. Bodie has called her that for her small feet.
 The policeman suspects her because she collects wooden boards, asks questions about the royals and knows German words.
 He observes her from hiding when she comes in, then emerges and talks to her.
-He is diverted from his suspicions by her lively talk, and ends by addressing her contention that she is a nobleman’s daughter by giving her his “infallible” test; it proves her to be “common clay”, because a lady hides her treasures in her bodice and a common girl puts hers in her pocket.
+He is diverted from his suspicions by her talk, and ends by addressing her contention that she is a nobleman's daughter by giving her his "infallible" test; it proves her to be "common clay", because a lady hides her treasures in her bodice and a common girl puts hers in her pocket.
 When she leaves to go home, he follows her.